-Don't assume that you ought to set your sights on the law firms that offer the highest salaries and are involved in the highest-profile deals.
+Try not to let your training contract (or 'period of recognised training' as it is also now known) search be all about which law firms offer the highest salaries and are involved in the highest profile deals.
 If you don’t take some time to work out what you really want, you could find that your career as a solicitor is headed in the wrong direction from the outset.
-Although you’re free to swap firms once you’ve finished your training contract (or 'period of regognised training' as it is also now known), you’ll find it difficult to move somewhere with a completely different focus.

-It’s important to be aware that you may not be able to choose the exact combination of seats you’d like to do on your training contract.
-This will be influenced in part by the size of the different departments and the desires of fellow trainees.
-However, firms will do their best to place you where you’ll be happy and you can give yourself a massive headstart by selecting employers who practise broadly in the areas that interest you.
+It’s important to be aware that you may not be able to choose the exact combination of training contract seats you’d like to do as a trainee.
+This will be influenced in part by the size of the different departments, the types of work they handle and the desires of fellow trainees.
+Taylor Wessing, for instance, are strong on technology, life sciences and intellectual property - and as a consequence, welcome applications from those with a science or engineering background.
+However, law firms will do their best to place you where you’ll be happy and you can give yourself a massive headstart by selecting employers who practise broadly in the areas of law that interest you.

 What sort of client relationships do you want?